Kevin H. Ashby, MD

 You can hardly miss the barrage of TV commercials encouraging people to use Cologuard® to screen for colon cancer.
 The animated Cologuard character makes it sound like an easy way to learn if you’re at risk.
 But that’s not the whole story.
-At his practice in Irvine and Foothill Ranch, California, Kevin Ashby, MD, believes it’s important to know your options.
+At his practice in Foothill Ranch, California, Kevin Ashby, MD, believes it’s important to know your options.
 Cologuard can’t actually tell you if you have cancer, and it can’t prevent colon cancer.
 A colonoscopy can do both and treat the problem at the same time.
 To schedule an appointment, call the office or use the online booking feature today.

 There are three reasons you need a colonoscopy to protect your health:

 Reason 1: A colonoscopy screens for cancer by finding polyps.

 A colonoscopy is the only way to screen for colon cancer by finding polyps that might be growing inside your colon.

 Why is it so important to find polyps?
 Because that’s where colon cancer begins.
 Colon polyps originally start as noncancerous growths.
 But over the years, they can turn into cancer.